 Singular spectrum analysis (SSA) solves a wide range of problems of time series analysis and image processing (see \cite{Golyandina.etal2018} for examples and references).
 Here we consider a specific problem of detection of a signal (e.g., a periodic component) in a noisy time series.

-The common scheme of the decomposition stage of SSA consists of construction of a so-called trajectory matrix from the initial object and an expansion of this trajectory matrix into a sum of elementary components, which are ordered by their contribution.
-In the basic version of SSA, this expansion is performed by mean of the singular value decomposition (SVD).
-The reconstruction stage starts with identification of elementary components corresponding to a component under interest (e.g., a signal) and then the reconstruction of this time series component by means of grouping of the identified components.
+The common scheme of the decomposition stage of SSA consists of the construction of a so-called trajectory matrix $\bfX$ from the initial object $\tX$ and an expansion of this trajectory matrix into a sum of elementary components, which are ordered by their contribution.
+In the basic version of SSA, this expansion is performed using the singular value decomposition (SVD).
+The left singular vectors of the SVD are eigenvectors of the matrix $\bfX\bfX^\rmT$, which is an estimate of the autocovariance matrix of the time series if its mean equals zero or the time series is centred.
+The reconstruction stage starts with the identification of elementary components corresponding to a component under interest (e.g. a signal) and then the reconstruction of this time series component through a grouping of the identified components is performed.